310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
 That’s good enough!
-I’m more than happy doing this work while talking to someone rather than all alone in silence~♪
+I’m more than happy doing this work while talking to someone rather than aaall alone in silence~♪
 {% endbubble %}

 {% bubble Chiaki %}